You finish a hard run and the chills hit, sometimes hard enough to make you shiver through dry clothes in warm weather.

 Add a cool-down jog.

-A 10-minute easy jog after hard intervals lets your core temperature begin declining while your muscles are still generating some heat.
+A 10-minute easy jog after hard intervals lets your core temperature begin declining while your muscles still generate some heat.

 This reduces the core-skin gap when you finally stop, which means less aggressive shivering.